SARA WHITE, PHD, BCBA-D: CLINICAL DIRECTOR

 Current wait times:

-Diagnosis: As of Fall 2016, the wait time for diagnosis is at least 12 months.
+Diagnosis: As of Fall 2018, the wait time for diagnosis is 6 months.

-ABA: 36 months (wait times are shorter for families seeking services during school hours, including EIBI, or Early Intensive Behavior Intervention)
+ABA: 60 months (wait times are shorter for families seeking services during school hours, including EIBI, or Early Intensive Behavior Intervention)

 Scroll down for Autism Services FAQs

 Sendan Autism Services includes Dr. Sara White, BCBA-D, and behavior specialists, and behavior technicians.
 A behavior therapy called Applied Behavior Analysis (ABA) is the form of behavior therapy offered through the center.
 ABA is a scientifically validated and evidence based therapy that involves in-home sessions in which the child is taught socially relevant skills to cope with problem behaviors and parents are trained to implement behavior modification principles in the home.
 Inappropriate behaviors are targeted for reduction and are replaced with socially appropriate behaviors.
 For more information on Applied Behavior Analysis, please visit the Association for Science in Autism Treatment website at: www.asatonline.org.

 Sendan Center Autism Services also offers social communication interventions for children with autism spectrum disorder.
 Fletcher Scott, PhD, CCC-SLP has worked in the field of autism for nearly twenty years.
 He uses a variety of interventions to address speech, language and social communication issues specific to children and adolescents with autism.
 These interventions include, but are not limited to:

 Treatment services are recommended based on each child’s individual needs.

 The intensity of treatment can vary from child to child.